google/draco/README.md

 News
 =======
+### Version 1.3.1 release
+* Fix issue with multiple attributes when skipping an attribute transform

 ### Version 1.3.0 release
 * Improved kD-tree based point cloud encoding
   * Now applicable to point clouds with any number of attributes